RoanBrand/MQTT-Siemens-S7-300/README.md

 - Set buffer array size in mqttData DB to a value of your choice, but not smaller than the largest value of TCP_MAXRECVSIZE or tcpSendBuf, whoever is larger

 Keep in mind: data from tcpRecBuf is transfered to buffer and also data from buffer is tranfered to tcpSendBuf within the Code.
 So match the sizes appropriately.

-### Kickout CP or PN references if not used

-All calls to Ethernet functions within the MQTT Functionblock code are implemented as a PN and a CP call.
-There is a If-Then-Else clause refering to PNorCP Input variable.
-Remove the If-Then-Else clause and keep the Ethernet function call you need.

-Don´t break the code :-)

 ## Check connection status